Antonio-Avila/GResearch-Forecast-Challenge/README.md

  - try other types of models

+Unfortunately only placed in the 53rd percentile under the name __whatamidoing__ in the leaderboard.
-The competition did open my eyes to the importance of cleaning the data/engineering features and the superior prediction power of boosting algorithms. # GResearch-Forecasting-Challenge
+The competition did open my eyes to the importance of cleaning the data/engineering features and the superior prediction power of boosting algorithms.

+It was great competing with machine learning experts and data scientists as it made for a huge learning opportunity.
+For the next competition, I plan on taking into account the amount of time it takes to train and predict as well as other algorithms such as LightGBM.